Our track record is built on helping radiologists play a leading role in Canada’s healthcare future.

-Dr. P. Andrea Lum is Vice Dean, Faculty Affairs, Schulich School of Medicine & Dentistry, Western effective January 1, 2020 to December 31, 2024 with oversight on faculty affairs, professionalism, wellness and equity.
-She was the Chair of London Health Sciences Centre Medical Advisory Committee (2016-2019) and Chair/City Wide Chief, Department of Medical Imaging, Western (2008 – 2017).
+Dr. Andrea Lum is Vice Dean, Faculty Affairs, Schulich School of Medicine & Dentistry, Western University effective January 1, 2020 to December 31, 2024 with oversight on faculty affairs, professionalism, wellness and equity.
+She was the Chair of London Health Sciences Centre (LHSC) Medical Advisory Committee (2016-2019) and Chair/City Wide Chief, Department of Medical Imaging, Western University (2008 – 2017 ).

-Dr. Lum has 30 years leadership experience serving the CARJ, CAR, OAR, OMA, CMA, OHA; currently is Vice-President of the CRF.
+Dr. Lum has 30 years leadership experience serving the Canadian Association of Radiologists (CAR), Ontario Association of Radiologists (OAR), Ontario Medical Association (OMA), Canadian Medical Association (CMA), College of Physicians and Surgeons of Ontario (CPSO), and Ontario Hospital Association (OHA); she is currently is Vice-President of the CRF.
 She led Physician engagement for Accreditation Canada 2018 survey when LHSC achieved Exemplary recognition.
 She was the first LHSC physician leader awarded Canadian Certified Physician Executive in 2012, re-certifying in 2017.

 Dr. David Vickar

 Dr. Vickar graduated from the University of Manitoba in medicine and followed with an internship and residency at McGill University.
 He relocated to Edmonton where he has practiced radiology with a special focus on ultrasound and is an Associate Clinical Professor at the University of Alberta.
-He takes pride in teaching medical students, residents and particularly Sonographers and was the physician advisor to the Canadian Sonographers Society for many years.
+He takes pride in teaching medical students, residents and particularly Sonographers and was the physician advisor to the Canadian Society of Diagnostic Medical Sonographers for many years.

 Dr. Louis-Martin Boucher